raysiagian/fest/README.md

 ## Create With Laravel

-This website is mate by student for their project task.
+This website iscreated by student for their project task.
 This website is an Fest Web.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).